MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-ios-success.png" alt-text="Screenshot of the successful creation of a passkey in Microsoft Authenticator for iOS devices.":::

-   1. You can now see the Microsoft Authenticator managed passkey along with your other registered security info options.
+   1. You can now see the passkeys in Authenticator along with your other registered security info options.

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-ios-listed-security-info.png" alt-text="Screenshot of the Security Info user display of the successful passkey.":::